DanHederman/Game_Engines_Assignment/README.md

 The default shape of the tunnel is a spiral, this makes it clear that the spirals running down the centre are independent of the main tunnel.
 There are a number of shapes that are avaliable and they can be applied by using the number keys as follows.

-* 1 Triangle
+* 1 Triangle.
-* 2 Square
+* 2 Square.
-* 3 Five Point Star
+* 3 Five Point Star.
-* 4 Narrow tunnel with wide trail effects
+* 4 Narrow tunnel with wide trail effects.
-* 5 Narrow tunnel, multiple star points on outside of tunnel
+* 5 Narrow tunnel, multiple star points on outside of tunnel.
-* 6 Narrow tunnel, similar star points to 5 (more points)
+* 6 Narrow tunnel, similar star points to 5 (more points).
-* 7 Hexagon
+* 7 Hexagon.
-* 0 Spiral (default shape)
+* 0 Spiral (default shape).

-There are also additional controls that are avaliable for the project
+There are also additional controls that are avaliable for the project.

-* i Changes the direction of the spin of the tunnel
+* i Changes the direction of the spin of the tunnel.
-* c Enables limited player control of the tunnel
+* c Enables limited player control of the tunnel.
-* x Disables the player control of the tunnel (this is the default)
+* x Disables the player control of the tunnel (this is the default).

 It is also possible to change the gradient colours of both the spirals and the tunnel itself.

-* Navigate to the inspector of the GameObject to be changed (MainTunnelShape, TrailClockwise, TrailAntiClockwise - All are children of Tunnel)
+* Navigate to the inspector of the GameObject to be changed (MainTunnelShape, TrailClockwise, TrailAntiClockwise - All are children of Tunnel).
 * Under the trail renderer component a new colour can be selected from either the existing presets or a new colour gradient can be created.
-* The duration of the trail, its width, material etc can also be adjusted here
+* The duration of the trail, its width, material etc can also be adjusted here.

+The inspector can also be used in a similar way to enable or disable the mirophone feature.

+* Microphone disabled (default state) will result in the audio track that was given to the project to be used to control the tunnel and effects.
+* Microphone enabled will see the tunnel controlled by whatever noise the mic picks up.

+There are a number of different audio tracks inclued in the project which can be used for the tunnel.

+* Open the inspector for the GameObject called Audio there will be a field called Audio Clip.
+* In the assets foler titled Audio there are a numeber of tracks that can be used.
+* Drag the track from the Audio folder to the Audio Peer script field Audio clip.

+Two separate materials were used for the tunnel and the spiral.
+This allowed the transparency for the main tunnel shape to be altered without impacting the transparency of the trails for the spirals.